How can therapy help me?

 In any of above circumstances, I will make every effort to alert you before releasing confidential information.

 My therapy office is located in the suburbs of Chicago.
-However, online counseling services are available to anyone throughout the state of Illinois, Alabama, Arizona, Colorado, Delaware, District of Columbia (DC), Georgia, Kentucky, Maryland, Minnesota, Missouri, Nebraska, New Hampshire, Nevada, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, and Virginia.
+However, online counseling services are available to anyone throughout the state of Illinois, Alabama, Arizona, Colorado, Delaware, District of Columbia (DC), Georgia, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, New Hampshire, New Jersey, Nevada, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, and Virginia.

 Copyright © 2021 Mindful Healing Counseling - All Rights Reserved